modesty/pdf2json/readme.md

                 }//end of second element
              ] //end of Boxsets array

-'Fields' array contains parsed object for text input (Name: 'alpha'), dropdown list (Name: 'apha', but has 'PL' object which contains label array in 'PL.D' and value array in 'PL.V'), link button (Name: 'link', linked URL is in 'FL' field).
+'Fields' array contains parsed object for text input (Name: 'alpha'), drop down list (Name: 'apha', but has 'PL' object which contains label array in 'PL.D' and value array in 'PL.V'), link button (Name: 'link', linked URL is in 'FL' field).
 Some examples:

 Text input box example: